Workforce Development

 Senior Community Service Employment Program

-At Goodwill®, we help seniors find work, develop new skills and talents, and build their financial security by taking advantage of the Senior Community Service Employment Program (SCSEP).
+At Goodwill, we help seniors find work, develop new skills and talents, and build their financial security with the Senior Community Service Employment Program (SCSEP).
 SCSEP is an on-the-job training and employment program designed to help those aged 55 and older update their job skills, build work experience and confidence, and continue economic security and well-being.

 Want to know if you qualify?
 Answer the following questions: